Grant Writing Services FAQs

 What is your history with nonprofits?

 In university, I began working with youth churches as a part of my youth ministry minor and gained experience as a youth worker/leader.
 In 2016, I took a grant writing course that required me to partner with a local organization in Tulsa that worked with infants and children who were deaf or hard of hearing.
 This led me to my first grant and towards a love and appreciation for the nonprofit sector and organizations committed to positively changing their communities.
 After graduating in 2017, I worked with a nonprofit in Delaware as an Assistant Director for a summer camp and after-school program for one year (2017-2018).
 After that, I gained three more years working with nonprofits from Mississippi (2018-2019), Texas (2019-2023), Michigan, and Tennessee.
 In 2024, I officially added grant consulting to Pen of the Beloved, expanding beyond creative courses and poetry books.
+I’ve raised over $2.4 million and have submitted over $10 millions in proposals.

 Am I guaranteed a free 30-minute consultation?